nmheim/torsk/README.md

 ## Prediction Examples

-For demonstration of the predictive power of the extended ESN The trajectory of the maximum governed by the Mackey-Glass time series in the x-dimension and a sine in the y-dimension.
-The true evolution of the time series is visible on the left, the ESN prediction in the middle and the trivial prediction on the right.
+For a demonstration of the predictive power of the extended ESN check out the next three links that compare ESN, cycle-based, and trivial predictions of three different problems.

 ### Lissajous Figure